marialpaz/project_lifestyle/README.md

 <img src="cm-logistic.png" width="850" height="300"/>
 </p>

-Even though both models do not present a very good accuracy, the Random Forest has slightly better metrics for class 1 (below 25) and 2 (above 25).
+Even though both models did not present a very good accuracy, the Random Forest has slightly better metrics for class 1 (below 25) and 2 (above 25).
 The LR as well as the RF model are predicting many cases belonging class 1 (below 25) when the true label is in fact class 2 (above 25).
-To make sure that the model is certain that a case belongs to class 1, we guarantee that it only predicts that an example belongs to this class when the probability is equal or above 0,58 (58%), which represents the percentage of respondents who declared to belong to class 1.
+To make sure that the model was certain that a case belonged to class 1, we guaranteed that it was only predicting that an example belonged to this class when the probability was equal or above 0,58 (58%), which represents the percentage of respondents who declared to belong to class 1.

 ### Increasing threshold - 58%